RyanHarlow/Universal-API-Coding-Challenge/README.md

 postgres 14.7

-### postgres installation and config
+### Postgres installation and config
+In order to run the app, we need to have postgres installed and running locally with a postgres user with the same username as our local linux user, and we need to have an empty database named "spotify"

-sudo apt install postgresql postgresql-contrib
+1. `sudo apt install postgresql postgresql-contrib`

-sudo systemctl start postgresql.service
+2. `sudo systemctl start postgresql.service`

-sudo -u postgres createuser --interactive
+3. `sudo -u postgres createuser --interactive`

-Enter name of role to add: linux username
+4. Enter name of role to add: linuxUserName

-Shall the new role be a superuser? (y/n) y
+5. Shall the new role be a superuser? (y/n) y

-createdb sammy

-psql

-CREATE DATABASE spotify;
+6. `createdb linuxusername`

+7. `psql`

+8. `CREATE DATABASE spotify;`

+9. `\q`

 ###  Installation